 According to the Allianz researchers, there are a number of factors driving the growth in consumer product recalls, such as:

 - Complex and consolidated supply chains

 - Greater pressure on retailers and equipment manufacturers

 In 2016, more than 53 million vehicles were recalled from the market, a record high.
 In fact, auto-related incidents make up roughly 70 percent of recalls.
 As these products become increasingly complex, and involve more and more parts, the odds of something going wrong gets higher.
 Automakers have to cut testing times to get new models on the market earlier, while facing increased cost pressure from both shareholders and consumers.

 The largest – and still ongoing – recall in history involves the Takata air bags, which feature inflators that can explode on deployment, seriously injuring drivers and passengers.
 The recall effort has already included 37 million vehicles in the United States and sent the manufacturer to bankruptcy.

 Arizona lawmakers have passed legislation to protect consumers from dangerous products that have design or manufacturing defects.

 Arizona allows product liability based on negligence, strict liability, or breach of warranty.
 Generally speaking, Arizona law requires that plaintiffs prove the manufacturer and/or retailer sold a product that was unreasonably dangerous, and that product caused injury and/or property damage.
 These claims are either based on a defect in the product design or manufacturing, or injury resulted from a defendant’s failure to warn or include proper instructions for use.

-It’s critical to note that if you’ve been hurt by a defective product, you only have two years from the date of your injury to seek compensation.
-Don’t waste time – get in touch with Burg Simpson Arizona so you can talk to a defective product attorney about your situation.
+It is critical to note that if you have been hurt by a defective product, you only have two years from the date of your injury to seek compensation.
+Do not waste time – get in touch with Burg Simpson Arizona so you can talk to a defective product attorney about your situation.
 Call us at 602-777-7000 or complete our Free Case Evaluation Form right now.